What are Bifacial Solar Panels?

-Bifacial solar panels can be effective in certain residential applications like pergolas and some ground-mounted systems.
+Bifacial solar panels can be effective in specific residential applications like pergolas and some ground-mounted systems.
 Bifacial panels are best used in commercial or utility-scale applications where panels are elevated and angled away from a mounting surface, allowing light to reflect into the back of the panel.

 Free-standing structures like pergolas can benefit from bifacial panels, which will provide partial shade in addition to generating energy.
 Bifacial panels can also be used in any other case where there is nothing directly behind the solar panels.
-For example, awnings and canopies made from bifacial solar panels allow for reflected light to reach the back of the panels.
+For example, awnings and canopies made from bifacial solar panels allow reflected light to reach the back of the panels.

 How are bifacial modules installed?